grafana/prometheus-pulsar-remote-write/README.md

     Receive remote_write requests and produce messages on the pulsar bus

   consume --remote-write.url=REMOTE-WRITE.URL [<flags>]
-    Consume metrics on the pulsar bus and send them remote_write requests
+    Consume metrics on the pulsar bus and send them as remote_write requests

 usage: prometheus-pulsar-remote-write produce [<flags>]